NubeIO/rubix-ce-docs/docs/rubix-ce/wires/payload.md

 ---

 # Payload
-The `Set Payload` function is utilized when users intend to send a value to the Wires runtime without necessitating a re-download of the flow.
+The 1Set Payload` function is utilized when users intend to send a value to the Wires runtime without necessitating a re-download of the flow.

 Its primary purpose is evident during the commissioning of a program, particularly when adjustments such as setting a new setpoint are required.